efigb/master/README.md

 Created with Biorender.com
 <br>
 <br>
-**1.Input files:**
+**1.Input files:**<br>
-- Sarek input files:<br>
+- Sarek input files:
     > SAREK_input_1.ipynb<br>
-> SAREK_input_2.ipynb <br>
+    > SAREK_input_2.ipynb<br>

 Notebook files to generate an input csv file to run Sarek pipeline based on table with sequencing data information.
-Each notebook generates one input file: the first one to run samples from blood and tumor 1 and tumor 2 (input_1) and the last to include tumor3 together with blood sample (input_2).
+Each notebook generates one input file: the first one to run samples from blood and tumor 1 and tumor 2 (input_1) and the last  to include tumor3 together with blood sample (input_2).<br>
-- Oncoanalyser input files:<br>
+- Oncoanalyser input files:
 nameofthefile.ipynb<br>
 description
-- VEP input files<br>
+- VEP input files
 nameofthefile.ipynb<br>
 description